Steve Thomas (ice hockey): Playing career

 Thomas had second stints with the Leafs (1998–2001) and Chicago (2001–2002) before moving to the Mighty Ducks of Anaheim.
-His career looked to be over with Chicago, however the trade to the Ducks instantly rejuvenated his career.
+His career looked to be over with Chicago; however, the trade to the Ducks instantly rejuvenated his career.
 After scoring just 4 goals with the Blackhawks, Thomas had 10 goals in the final 12 games of the season with the Ducks and added 4 more goals in the postseason as his team made it to their first Stanley Cup Finals.
 The Ducks had wanted to keep Thomas for 2003-2004 as well, but they ran out of money, and Thomas's absence negatively affected his former linemates.

 Despite being considered a great playoff player, Thomas was never able to capture a Stanley Cup in his career.
-He came close in 2002–03 when his Mighty Ducks of Anaheim made it to the Stanley Cup Finals, the first of his and the team's, but they lost to the New Jersey Devils in a hard fought 7 games.
+He came close in 2002–03 when his Mighty Ducks of Anaheim made it to the Stanley Cup Finals, the first of his and the team's, but they lost to the New Jersey Devils in a hard-fought 7 games.

 Thomas signed a one-year contract (2003–2004) with the Detroit Red Wings before the 2004–05 NHL lockout and proved effective playing on a line with youngster Pavel Datsyuk and Brett Hull.
 At one stretch in the season, Thomas had 10 points in 13 games, and he enjoyed more ice time than he initially expected due to injuries among the Wings' roster.
 The Wings finished first in the league but lost in the second round of the playoffs to the Calgary Flames.

 After the 2004–05 NHL lockout he was invited to the Toronto Maple Leafs tryout in 2005, but he was cut before the regular season started.

-Trades and signings

-Traded to Chicago by Toronto with Rick Vaive and Bob McGill for Al Secord and Ed Olczyk, September 3, 1987.
-Traded to NY Islanders by Chicago with Adam Creighton for Brent Sutter and Brad Lauer, October 25, 1991.
-Traded to New Jersey by NY Islanders for Claude Lemieux, October 3, 1995.
-Signed as a free agent by Toronto, July 30, 1998.
-Signed as a free agent by Chicago.
-Traded to Anaheim by Chicago for Anaheim's 5th round choice (Chicago drafted Alexei Ivanov) in 2003 NHL Entry Draft, March 11, 2003.
-Signed as a free agent by Detroit, November 5, 2003.

 Post-playing career

-He was an Assistant/Mentor Coach for the St. Michael's Buzzers, a Jr. A team in Toronto.
+Thomas was an assistant/mentor coach for the St. Michael's Buzzers, a Jr. A team in Toronto.